flecoqui/load-testing/README.md

 Check or not the box "Azure AD Authentication Disabled" to support Azure AD Authentication.
 Select the Web App infrastructure you wants to deploy: 'web-storage-api-storage', 'web-app-api-storage', 'web-app-api-cosmosdb'.
 Select the App Service Plan sku.
-Enter the duration of the test in seconds.
-Enter the number of threads for the load testing.
+Enter the duration of the test in seconds (60 seconds by default) Enter the number of threads for the load testing (1 by default).
-Enter the number of engine instances for the load testing.
+Enter the number of engine instances for the load testing (1 by default).
-Enter the error percentage threshold for the load testing.
+Enter the error percentage threshold for the load testing (5 by default).
-Enter the average response time in milliseonds threshold for the load testing.
+Enter the average response time in milliseonds threshold for the load testing (100 by default).

     ![azure-devops-pipeline-09](./docs/img/azure-devops-pipeline-09.png)